BETON BAUEN CERTIFICATION

 At Constructionline, the aim is to open up opportunities for members to access a wide range of procurement contracts and projects – and for buyers to access a validated pool of high quality suppliers.

-SMAS Worksafe is a H&S Assessment organisation that operates a registered member Scheme of Safety Schemes in Procurement (SSIP).
+Safety Schemes in Procurement (SSIP) is actively committed to ensure reduction in health and safety assessment costs and bureaucracy in the supply chain, by making cross-recognition between member schemes as effective as possible.
 Working with many major organisations across the UK involved with new build construction and many other construction organisations as well as those in Education and Care.

 Since its launch, many Clients and Principal Contractors now adopt an SSIP approach to H&S pre-qualification and will only use contractors who hold a valid and in date certificate issued by an SSIP Member Scheme.
 Holding a valid SSIP Member Scheme certificate means that a contractor has demonstrated their capability by meeting the SSIP 'core criteria'.